Weight management success cannot rely on diets.

 You‘ll be returned to the download page immediately after purchase.

-There’s a major flaw of eating control programs.
+There’s a major flaw of most weight-management programs.

 They rely on conscious ways to manage habitual and impulsive behaviors, which are relentlessly driven by unconscious motivations.